 Guha, Alina

-Alina Guha is a doctoral student in the Learning Sciences area within the Department of Educational Psychology.
+Alina Guha is a doctoral student in the Learning Sciences area within the Department of Educational Psychology and is advised by Dr. Shamya Karumbaiah.
+She works in The Responsible AI for Learning Lab.

 Paper on AR and math education earns top award at international conference